 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-so let's get started.
+So let's get started.
 In this video we are going to build the main French doors for our clubhouse.
 You have the one right here and then three in the back.

 The build process is going to be very similar to how we constructed the French windows.
 Let's start with this one right here.
 So first let's create the trim.